secure-software-engineering/COVA/README.md

 COVA is implemented as a maven project.
 However, since some dependencies COVA uses do not have public maven repositories, to build COVA you need to follow the steps below:

 ## 1. Bind Z3 Library
-COVA uses Z3 for STM-Solving and you need at first to bind Z3 for running the tool or use a [docker image](/cova/config/Dockerfile.txt) (tested on Linux).
+COVA uses Z3 for STM-Solving so at first you need to bind the Z3 library on your machine to run COVA or use a [docker container](/cova/config/Dockerfile)
 You can find Z3-4.8.9 in the local directory `$REPO_LOCATION/cova/localLibs/` or downloand it from [the GitHub repostiory of Z3](https://github.com/Z3Prover/z3).

+### Docker container
+1. `docker build -t cova:test ./cova/config/` to build the [docker image](/cova/config/Dockerfile).
+2. `docker run -it -v $(pwd):/mnt cova:test /bin/bash` to mount the container and create the container shell.
+3. `git clone https://github.com/secure-software-engineering/COVA.git && cd COVA` to clone the repo into the docker container.
+4. `./cova/localLibs/install_local_libs.sh` to install the required libraries.
+5. `mvn install` to build the project.

-### - Windows
+### Windows
 Currently, the repository only includes Z3 for Windows 64bit.
 There are two choices for you to bind z3: